If your car is more than three years old, it has to take and pass an MOT test every year. Here's how you increases your chances of passing first time.

 What if your car fails its MOT?

-If the inspection picks up a major problem related to any of the listed things, your car will fail the test.
+If the inspection picks up a problem related to any of the listed things that's classed as 'major' or 'dangerous', your car will fail the test.
 You’ll receive a VT30 certificate outlining the reasons for the failure.

 You’ll then have to fix these and take your car for another MOT.
 This time around, the test can be partial to cover only the faults discovered during the first test.